nicolevanderhoeven/spice-runner/docs/NVDH-SETUP.md

 Wait until the DNS resolves to your new IP before continuing (can take 5-60 minutes).

-## Step 3: Rebuild Docker Image
+## Step 3: Rebuild Docker image

-The Nginx configuration has been updated to serve content from `/spice` path.
-Rebuild and push:
+The NGINX configuration has been updated to serve content from the `/spice` path.
+To rebuild and push the image, run the following commands:

 ```bash
 # Rebuild with the new nginx.conf